EricZinda/docsproto/devhowto/devhowtoChoosingWhichFailure.md

 Even though the system hit two failures in solving the MRS, the user that said "a file is large" for this world wouldn't expect *any* failures to be reported.
 They would expect something like "correct!" to be said.

-Another example, what if the user said, "A file is *very* large"?
+Another example: what if the user said, "A file is *very* large"?
 In solving the MRS with the same world you'd get (in this order):
 - a `_file_n_of` failure
 - a `large_a_1` failure (since none are "*very* large")
 - a `large_a_1` failure (since none are "*very* large")